andres-moreno/reagent-modal/README.md

 * We blur the `show-modal` button so that it is no longer focused.
-We could move this side-effect to the event dispatch handler but it doesn't make that much difference and we are forced to handle some side-effects in the view code anyway, as discussed above.
+We could move this side-effect to the event dispatch handler but it doesn't make that much difference and we are forced to handle some side-effects in the view code anyway.

 ```clojure
 (defn show-modal-button []